WojtekKamilowski/CI_PP2_WOTM/README.md

 ### Business Owner Goals
 - Give users a random idea what to eat.
 - Help users to search more about the drawn dish through the search engine.
-- Entartain the user with the quiz to maximise the time spent on the website.
+- Entertain the user with the quiz to maximise the time spent on the website.
 - Allow users to easily visit social media pages of the owner.
 - Collect feedback or answer questions from the users by using the contact form.